khato7624/brainrot.exe/README.md

 **A Brainrot Language for brainrotted minds!**

-Welcome to **brainrot.exe**, the ultimate language designed to confuse and amuse!
-This language transforms everyday programming syntax into meme-worthy equivalents.
-Explore the brainrot syntax below and embrace the chaos.
+Welcome to **brainrot.exe**, the ultimate language catered made to destroy your brain cells and potentially your sanity!
+This language uses the current generations brainrot lingo as the syntax of this absoulutly disgusting and cringey language.
+I hope you enjoy!

 ---